BashGui/easybashgui/README.md

 from alpine linux will be forced to install `coreutils` cos `busybox` or sucktools does not have the required funtionality to work!

-#### Backend boxes priority

-EBG suppport for backend dialog boxeds depends on the runing programs, this will be improved in future releases:

-1. If all the required backends are available or at least kdialog are.. the EBG will try to check if kdebin is running and only will use kdialog.
-2. If only GTK based are running, the EBG will just use zenity, event if xdialog is available and there is no desktop runing (window managers or similar.. )

 ## Components

 EBG is fully modular: